A Look at Turo and How You Can Make Money With Your Car

 With that basic overview of how Turo works from the renter’s side, we’re going to spend the rest of this article focusing on what it means to be a Turo host.
 First, it should be noted that listing your car on Turo is free, with no monthly fees or upfront costs.
-Instead the site will take a cut of your rental rate, although you’ll retain 65% to 85% of your rate depending on the protection plan you choose — and up to 90% if you elect to use your own commercial insurance instead of Turo’s policy (more on that later).
+Instead the site will take a cut of your rental rate, although you’ll retain 60% to 85% of your rate depending on the protection plan you choose.

 As a Turo host, you’ll be responsible for managing your listing, answering renter questions, and approving bookings.
 This includes the ability to set pricing, availability, policies, and more.
 Once again, if you’re familiar with Airbnb, Turo is the same idea, but you’re renting your vehicle instead of your home.

-There are a few restrictions to note regarding who can be a Turo host and what cars are eligible to be listed.
-For example hosts must be at least 21 to rent cars in the U.S. and will be asked to provide info, such as the last four digits of their Social Security number.
-As for cars, they can not be older than 12 years old (unless being listed as a “specialty” or “classic” car), have more than 130,000 miles, or have a value of no more than $150,000.
+On that note, there are a few restrictions to note regarding who can be a Turo host and what cars are eligible to be listed.
+For example, hosts must be at least 21 to rent cars in the U.S. and will be asked to provide info, such as the last four digits of their Social Security number.
+As for cars, they can not be older than 12 years old (unless being listed as a “specialty” or “classic” car), have more than 130,000 miles, or have a value of more than $150,000.
 There may also be restrictions if your vehicle is leased.
-Plus, hosts will need to adhere to Turo’s maintenance requirements in order to list their vehicle on the platform.
+Plus, hosts will need to adhere to Turo’s maintenance requirements in order to list their vehicles on the platform.

 How much can you make with Turo?